 My choices for an electric drip coffee maker system from Amazon.com:

 - 4-cup (2 mugs) or 12-cup (6 mugs) Mr. Coffee coffeemaker

 - Insulated mug that will fit in most drink holders

 - 34-ounce stainless Thermos (keeps almost 3 mugs hot for hours)

 - 68-ounce stainless Thermos (keeps 5 mugs hot for hours)

-Enjoy — and for the best cup of coffee, think about grinding your coffee fresh!Some links above (including all Amazon links) are affiliate links, meaning that I earn from qualifying purchases.
-Learn more.
+Enjoy — and for the best cup of coffee, think about grinding your coffee fresh!Some links in this article (including all Amazon links) are affiliate links, meaning that we earn from qualifying purchases.